 Maryland’s trusted authority in cerebral palsy cases

 If you have not received answers to how this happened to your child, you deserve an experienced legal/medical team on your side, a team that has only your interests at heart.
-Please call the Maryland attorneys of Plaxen & Adler, P.A. at 410-730-7737.
+Please call the Maryland attorneys of Plaxen Adler Muncy, P.A. at 410-730-7737.
 We can help you protect your child’s future.